FedeYe/FedeYe/README.md

 <p align='center'>
-    🎓 Bachelor’s Degree in Computer Science from University of Padua <br>
+    🎓 Bachelor’s Degree in Computer Science from University of Padua
-    🤖 Currently a master’s student in Artificial Intelligence at Polytechnic University of Milan
 </p>